efarraro/krumit/_abilities/Teleport.md

 ---

 EN_name: "Teleport"
-EN_description: "Shuffle all tiles back into the deck and restore 4 health.
+EN_description: "Shuffle all tiles back into the deck and restore 4 ❤️.
 If in battle, also leave battle.
 Exhaust"
 EN_flavor: "When the going gets tough, the tough get trans-locational."
 tile_id: Teleport
 cost: 0